Justwhittaker/MusicHub/README.md

 * **Implementation**

-    * To start adding your own recipes you would need to register.
+    * To start adding your own recipes you would need to register.<br>
-    * Once registered you would have to log in
+    * Once registered you would have to log in<br>
-    * User is informed if registeration is successful if flash message appears "user successfully added" else flashes "user name already used"
+    * User is informed if registeration is successful if flash message appears "user successfully added" else flashes "user name already used"<br>
+    * Register and Log-in page was responsive and working as expected<br>

 **Profile for normal users**